tessalt/coffeescriptbook/book.md

+# Introduction

-# What is Coffeescript?
+## What is CoffeeScript?

-CoffeeScript is a relatively new programming language used often by front-end developers to create browser-based interfaces.
+CoffeeScript is a relatively new programming language often used by front-end developers to create browser-based interfaces.

 CoffeeScript is interesting in that it *compiles to JavaScript*.
 Compiles just means turns into or is transformed into.
-When we write CoffeeScript, we need to compile it into JavaScript before it can run in browsers.
-To understand more about Coffeescript, you'll need to understand a bit about JavaScript.
+When we write CoffeeScript, we need to *compile* it into JavaScript before it can run in browsers.
+To understand more about CoffeeScript, you'll need to understand a bit about JavaScript.

-# What is JavaScript?
+## What is JavaScript?

 JavaScript is the programming language we use in browsers to do things like manipulate HTML and communicate with servers.
 JavaScript, along with HTML and CSS, allows us to create rich and responsive user interfaces.